Explosion protection according to ATEX – Avoiding explosions in the chemical and pharmaceutical industry

 Lesezeit: 3 min.

 ATEX is an abbreviation for the French designation “ATmosphères EXplosibles”.
-This can be found in Directive 2014/34/EU of the European Union, which defines the legal basis for the use of equipment and protective devices in areas with potentially explosive atmospheres.
+This can be found in the European Union’s Directive 2014/34/EU, which defines the legal basis for the use of equipment and protective devices in areas with potentially explosive atmospheres.
+The ATEX Directive is an essential component of explosion protection that is applied in all areas of industry, including the chemical and pharmaceutical industries.

 Excursus: When do explosions occur?